emmagraham/STAT540-UBC.github.io/subpages/assignments.md

      - Click "Submit new issue".
 You're done!
 Congratulations!

 > If you're concerned that something hasn't gone right with the submission, send Marjan and Santina (marjan.farahbod@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
 We will pester and work with you until you eventually get it submitted via GitHub.

-**Polish your work**

-At this point, you have technically completed this assignment.
-But here are some minor tweaks that can make a big difference in how awesome your product is.

-**Make it easy for people to access your work**

-Reduce the friction for TAs and profs to get the hard-working source code (the R markdown) __and__ the front-facing report (HTML).

-  * Create a `README.md` in the homework's subdirectory to serve as the landing page for your submission.
-Whenever anyone visits this subdirectory of your repo, this will be automatically rendered nicely!
-In particular, hyperlinks will work.
-  * With this `README.md` file, create annotated links to the documents TAs and profs will need to access.
-Such as:
-    - Your main R markdown document.
-    - The intermediate Markdown product that comes from knitting your main R markdown document.
-Remember GitHub will render this into pseudo-HTML automagically.
-Remember the figures in `figures/` need to be available in the repo in order appear here.
-    - The final pretty HTML report.
-Read instructions below on how access the pretty, not the ugly source.

-> You could link to an HTML report on RPubs, but a GitHub-only solution is preferred.
-RPubs isn't really necessary once your work is hosted on GitHub.Plus it's kinda nice to keep this private.

-If you want to see an example of a `README.md` that links to and explains a bunch of files in the same repo + subdirectory, you can look at an example from Prof Jenny Bryan's STAT 545A [here](https://github.com/jennybc/STAT545A_2013/tree/master/hw06_scaffolds/02_rAndMake)

-**Linking to HTML files in the repo**

-Simply visiting an HTML file in a GitHub repo just shows ugly HTML source.
-You need to do a little extra work to see this rendered as a proper webpage.

-  * Navigate to the HTML file on GitHub.
-Click on "Raw" to get the raw version; the URL should look something like this: `https://raw.github.com/stat540-2014-bryan-jennifer-hw/hw01/stat540-2014-bryan-jennifer-hw01.html`.
-Copy that URL!
-  * Create a link to that in the usual Markdown way BUT prepend `http://htmlpreview.github.io/?` to the URL.
-So the URL in your link should look something like this: `http://htmlpreview.github.io/?https://raw.github.com/stat540-2014-bryan-jennifer-hw/hw01/stat540-2014-bryan-jennifer-hw01.html`.
-  * This sort of link would be fabulous to include in `README.md`.

-**Make it easy for others to run your code**

-  * In exactly one, very early R chunk, load any necessary packages, so your dependencies are obvious.
-  * In exactly one, very early R chunk, import anything coming from an external file.
-This will make it easy for someone to see which data files are required, edit to reflect their locals paths if necessary, etc. There are situations where you might not keep data in the repo itself.
-  * Pretend you are someone else.
-Clone a fresh copy of your own repo from GitHub, fire up a new RStudio session and try to knit your R markdown file.
-Does it "just work"?
-It should!

-**Make pretty tables**

-There are a few occasions where, instead of just printing an object with R, you could format the info in an attractive table.
-Some leads:

-  * The `kable()` function from `knitr`.
-  * Also look into the packages `xtable`, `pander` for making pretty HTML tables.

 ## Paper review
 Each student should find two papers in the field of Bioinformatics and submit about one page (450 - 650 words) of summary/report for each of the papers.
 The summary should include: